Meditation Resources

 App: Ten Percent

 By far the best meditation app that provides excellent instructions from some of the best meditation teachers in the world.
-Although it presents the content in a secular fashion, it does so while respecting the Buddhist & Asian origins (unlike apps like headspace).
+Although it presents the content in a secular fashion, it does so while respecting the Buddhist philosophy that underlies it (unlike apps like headspace).
 It also has made a lot of effort to promote teachers from various backgrounds, so chances are, you’ll find one that fits your style.

 Here is a 30 day free guest pass.
-For full disclosure, I do not make any money from this link whatsoever.
+For full disclosure, I do not make any money from this link.

 Retreats